RascalSoftware/RAT-Docs/source/tutorial/controlsInfo.rst

 A Closer Look at the Controls Class
 ===================================

-We have already seen in previous sections that once the problem has been defined in the projectClass, it is necessary to define a controls class which, as its name suggests, tells RAT what we want to do with the project.
+We have already seen in previous sections that once the problem has been defined in the project class, it is necessary to define a **Controls** object which, as its name suggests, tells RAT what we want to do with the project.

-Making an instance of the controls class is quite simple:-
+Making an instance of the **Controls** class is quite simple:

 .. tab-set-code::
     .. code-block:: Matlab